 The total length of Alternative 3 is approximately 116.8 miles.
 Within the proposed ROW for Alternative 3, there are three private residences: one is southeast of Cross Plains, Wisconsin, one is north of Dodgeville, Wisconsin, and one is in the town of Cassville, Wisconsin.
 Because these three residences are within the ROW in close proximity to the C-HC Project, the visual impact to these individual residences would be major and long term at these locations depending on existing visual obstructions between the residences and the C-HC Project.
-Within the 300-foot analysis area, but outside the ROW, there are an additional 34 private residences, which would result in moderate visual impacts to these residences.
-These visual resource impacts would be minor at the overall project level.
+Within the 300-foot analysis area, but outside the ROW, there are an additional 34 private residences, which would generally result in major visual impacts to these residences but could range from moderate to major depending on topography and vegetation screening at each residence.
+These visual resource impacts would be moderate at the overall project level.